Gopher tortoise: Historically

-The Conservation Clinic at the University of Florida's Levin College of Law describes five main threats to the tortoise population, which are: (1) habitat loss through human development, (2) habitat loss through poor supervision, (3) human desire to use it as a pet or eat it as meat (see human predation), (4) relocation causing population disruption, and (5) disease caused by relocation.
+The Conservation Clinic at the University of Florida's Levin College of Law describes five main threats to the tortoise population - habitat loss through human development, habitat loss through poor supervision, human desire to use it as a pet or eat it as meat (see human predation), relocation causing population disruption, and disease caused by relocation.

-In Mississippi, along State Route 63, chain link fences were built to prevent gopher tortoise mortality from traffic.
-These fences, made from heavy gauge wire for durability, are three feet high and are buried one foot below the surface.
+In Mississippi along State Route 63, chain-link fences were built to prevent gopher tortoise mortality from traffic.
+These fences, made from heavy-gauge wire for durability, are 3 ft (1 m) high and are buried 1 ft below the surface.
 The fences have "turnarounds" at either end, which are angled fences that redirect tortoises back into the area from which they come.
 As of 2003, no roadside gopher tortoise deaths had been reported along Route 63 since the construction of the fences.

-On July 27, 2016, the Florida Fish and Wildlife Conservation Commission issued a warning to residents and visitors to the state not to paint the shell of a gopher tortoise, as the paint can hinder their ability to absorb vitamins they need from the sun, cause respiratory problems, allow toxic chemicals into the bloodstream, and other harmful effects.
+On July 27, 2016, the Florida Fish and Wildlife Conservation Commission issued a warning to residents and visitors to the state not to paint the shell of a gopher tortoise, as the paint can hinder their ability to convert vitamins they need by sunlight, cause respiratory problems, allow toxic chemicals into the bloodstream, and other harmful effects.
 The commission has also stated that it is illegal to do so otherwise.

 Head-start and release programs have been shown to be effective methods of combating gopher tortoise population decline.
-At the Yuchi Wildlife Management Area in Burke County, Georgia, during 2014 and 2015 145 tortoises were released and tracked.
-Survivorship was variable throughout the study but site fidelity remained high.
+At the Yuchi Wildlife Management Area in Burke County, Georgia, during 2014 and 2015, 145 tortoises were released and tracked.
+Survival was variable throughout the study, but site fidelity remained high.
 Since tortoises were staying in the same area after release it could be a viable method of population recovery.
 Release strategy and predator mitigation are essential to its success.

 Keystone species

 Gopher tortoises are known as a keystone species.

 The Florida Fish and Wildlife Conservation Commission states the gopher tortoise provides temporary or permanent refuge for as many as 350 to 400 species, whether the gopher tortoise is present or not.
-The burrows are used for feeding, resting, reproduction, and protection from temperature extremes, moisture loss, and predators.
-These species include gopher frogs (Rana capito), several species of snake, such as the eastern indigo snake (Drymarchon couperi), small invertebrates, bachman's sparrow (Peucaea aestivalis) being the most common bird seen around aprons, and burrowing owls (Athene cunicularia).
-Several species associated with gopher tortoise burrows are listed as endangered, threatened, or species of special concern by the US Fish and Wildlife Service.
-Therefore, conservation efforts focused on the gopher tortoise aid these species as well.
+Gopher tortoise burrows create thermally stable microhabitats that buffer environmental conditions.
+These species include gopher frogs (Rana capito), several species of snakes, such as the eastern indigo snake (Drymarchon couperi), small invertebrates, Bachman's sparrow (Peucaea aestivalis being the most common bird seen around aprons_, and burrowing owls (Athene cunicularia).
+Several species associated with gopher tortoise burrows are listed as endangered, threatened, or species of special concern by the FWS.
+Therefore, conservation efforts focused on the gopher tortoise aid these species, as well.
 The largest threats to gopher tortoises are habitat destruction, habitat degradation, and human predation.

 Caterpillars of the moth Ceratophaga vicinella feed on the shells of dead gopher tortoises.

 Additionally, gopher tortoise burrows may benefit plant life by exposing mineral soil favorable for germination.